logo

 Home | Contact Us | Site Map | Sisters | Associates

-Q. Why are there so many different kinds of sisters?
+Q. Why are there so many different kinds of Sisters?

 Communities of religious women have existed in the Catholic Church since at least 200 AD – and maybe even earlier!
 (See St. Paul’s first letters to the Corinthians 7:32-35 and to Timothy 5:9-15.)
 Each religious order was founded to meet the needs of the Church of a particular time and place.
 Some of these groups dissolved when the needs of the Church changed.
 Others are still around today, bearing the mark of the time and place they were founded.